martinber/noaa-apt/docs/development.md

     - Wait for new release of gtk-rs and point dependencies on `Cargo.toml` to crates.io instead of git.

+    - Test timestamps on Windows, show time zone on GUI, explain Linux commands on the documentation, explain the feature everywhere on the documentation.

+    - Keep timestamps when resampling.

     - Log everything to a file, especially for Windows since it doesn't have a console to see output.